syscoin/jsonrpc2-base/README.txt

 README

-This package provides Java classes to represent, parse and serialise JSON-RPC 2.0 requests, notifications and responses.
+Java classes to represent, parse and serialise JSON-RPC 2.0 requests, notifications and responses.